riquems/enhancedtak/README.md

 - Wisps can now attack consistently.
 - Fire Demon's attack delay against moving targets is gone.
 - Acolyte and Weather Witch 1st and 2nd weapon have been swapped.
+- Elsin wave bugfix and Kirenna getting stuck when ordering her to attack.

 ## Detailed Log